Tuesday 9:30-10:30 or by appointment - Math 4330/7330; Tuesday 10:30-11:30 or by appointment - Math 2300

 As an instructor, Banks constantly strives to bring out the best in his students.
 He cares deeply about their future success.
 In 2003, Banks received the Provost Outstanding Junior Faculty Teaching Award.

-Banks also owns and operates BINKBALLS -- a Missouri company that offers for sale his works of art, seeking to raise money for various charitable causes.
+Banks also owns and operates BINKBALLS -- a Missouri company that offers for sale his works of art, raising money for various charitable causes.
 Founded in 2018.

 - 1994 Ph.D., Stanford University